-3. If you're not using Barclaycard to be compliant with PCI DSS, then upload the relevant documents from your third party supplier in the compliance section of the DSM online portal.
+3. If you're not using Barclaycard to be compliant with PCI DSS, then upload your exisitng compliance documents on the DSM online portal.
 These are:

-4. If you choose to become compliant through a third-party supplier then you'll still need to let us know, otherwise you'll be charged non-compliance fees of £25 per month per outlet plus the monthly £4.80 DSM fee.
+4. If you choose to become compliant through a third-party supplier then you'll still need to let us know through the DSM portal, otherwise you'll be charged a non-compliance fee of £25 per month per outlet.

 We will only accept documents that have been approved by a registered and Qualified Security Assessor (QSA) company.
 You can check the PCI Security Standards Council website for further information.